Who Is Lady Mariko Based On? The Real Hosokawa Gracia, Explained

 A Childhood in the Akechi Household

-Tama Akechi entered the world in 1563 as the daughter of Akechi Mitsuhide, a rising retainer of Oda Nobunaga.
+Hosokawa Tama (also written as Akechi Tama/Tamako) was born in 1563 as the daughter of Akechi Mitsuhide, a rising retainer of Oda Nobunaga.
 Raised in the strict and refined environment of a warrior household, she learned the etiquette, literacy, and composure expected of highborn daughters.
 But her childhood was shaped just as much by instability as privilege.

 Japan in the late sixteenth century was a land where alliances shifted faster than seasons, and where a single betrayal could redraw the map overnight.
 Even as a girl, Tama would have sensed how fragile security could be.